Risks for Heart Valve Problems

 Valve disease and health risks

 Many people live long and healthy lives and never realize they have a mild valve problem.
-However, left untreated, advanced valve disease can cause heart failure, stroke, blood clots or death due to sudden cardiac arrest.
+However, if left untreated, advanced valve disease can cause heart failure, stroke, blood clots or death due to sudden cardiac arrest.

 If surgery is needed to repair or replace a valve, antibiotics might be needed before dental procedures to help protect against infective endocarditis.
-You should discuss your risk and the recommendations with your health care provider.
+You should discuss your risk and the recommendations with your health care professional.